 For archive information contact Monk Rowe at (315) 859-4071, or via email at [email protected]

-See also a book culled from interviews in the archive: Jazz Tales from Jazz Legends
+Read our review of a book culled from interviews in the Fillius archive: Jazz Tales from Jazz Legends